Fraunhofer-AISEC/codyze-evaluator/documentation/docs/tagging-dsl.md

     The ordering of the tagging is important.
     If you want to build upon existing tags of a node, you should make sure that this also happens in the correct order within the file.

-    TODO @oxisto: Is this correct?
-Are multiple files supported and how is the order determined there?